Artificial Intelligence

 Not for: “Tell me what to buy” — the tool describes data, it does not issue personalized orders.

 There is no separate sidebar page titled “Volatility Forecasts.”
-Instead, model-driven volatility and regime readouts appear in context where the app already aggregates market data:
+Instead, model-driven analysis appears in context where the app already aggregates market data:

-Access: Sidebar → Artificial Intelligence → AI Assistant
+Access: Sidebar → AI Assistant (also at /chats)

 The assistant is a conversational layer on top of the same world you see in charts and flow.
 Typical uses: